 If your complaint is about a GP Practice, dentist, community pharmacy or optician you should send this to the practice concerned, or via NHS England – their details are provided above - click here.

 If your complaint is about a CCG commissioning or funding decision you should send this to:

 Phone: 01482 672047

 Address: Patient Relations, Health House, Grange Park Lane, Willerby, East Yorkshire, HU10 6DT

-Where appropriate the CCG may require access to medical records or other personal information in order to deal with the matter.
+In order to start a complaint investigation the CCG will request written consent, as the CCG may require access to medical records or other personal information in order to deal with the matter.

 Information may be used for other purposes such as monitoring processes and improving service quality.
 Wherever possible, only anonymous information will be used.
 If identifiable data is needed for other purposes, then consent will be requested from the person who the information is about.